Copperfield/webserver-common/README.md

 webserver_common_spf13_output_file_name:
 ```

-See the [defaults](defaults/main.yml) to have the complete view.
-Make sure, if you edit them, to copy all of them in your host/vars/... files, and change the ones that need tweaking (it’s in fact only one variable, containing a map.)
+See the [defaults](defaults/main.yml) to have a complete view of the variables.
+Make sure when editing variables, to copy all in your host/vars/... files, and tweak to your liking (actually it's only one variable containing a map ;) ).

-Example Playbook
+Playbook Example
 -------------------------
- Just I do:
+I just do:

 ```yaml
     - hosts: servers